Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate SSSP to Approximate Balls

-We show now that the approximate balls have a certain structural property that either allows us shortcut the path between two nodes or helps us in finding a nearby node of higher priority.
+We show now that the approximate balls have a certain structural property that either allows us to shortcut the path between two nodes or helps us in finding a nearby node of higher priority. \begin{lemma}[Property~\ref{prop:finding_node_of_higher_priority}] For all $ x \geq 0 $, set $ s (x, 0) = x $, and for all $ x \geq 0 $ and $ l \geq 1 $, set